-ProAssurance Risk Management consultant by Helpline or email.
+contacts were made with a ProAssurance Risk Management consultant by helpline or email

-These numbers were extracted from 2024 ProAssurance medical professional liability risk management data.
+These numbers were extracted from 2023 ProAssurance risk management data.

 Your healthcare team can rely on ProAssurance's dedicated team of Risk Management consultants for help navigating medical liability trends and improving practice procedures.